nnnnicholas/opensea-metadata-refresh-cron/readme.md

-# Juicebox Metadata Updater
+# Opensea Metadata Refresh Cron Job

-This cron process refreshes Juicebox Project NFT and Juicebox Cards metadata on Opensea.
-The metadata is updating as time elapses and transactions are made, and this utility helps keep Opensea's offchain cache, which many website and apps rely upon, up to date.
+This cron process refreshes an ERC-721 collection's metadata on Opensea on a given schedule.
+This utility makes it easy to keep OpenSea's offchain cache up-to-date for a given collection.

 ## Setup